HMS Vernon (shore establishment): Postwar devolution and decommissioning

 On 10 October 1946, the recently formed Electrical Branch took over responsibility for Electrical Operations from Vernon, whilst Vernon merged with the Anti-Submarine Branch, which had been based at HMS Osprey at Portland.
 The merger resulted in the formation of the Torpedo and Anti-Submarine (TAS) Branch, which assumed responsibility for naval diving.
-The TAS Branch remained at Vernon until mid 1974, when it was moved to become part of prior to the formation of the Operations Branch the following year.
+The TAS Branch remained at Vernon until mid-1974, when it was moved to become part of prior to the formation of the Operations Branch the following year.
 Vernon housed the RN Diving School, training Clearance Divers for the Fleet Clearance diving teams and minehunters.
 The establishment was also the home of the "Dunker" Helicopter and Fixed Wing Aircraft Escape Training, until a new facility was opened at RNAS Yeovilton (HMS Heron).

 Vernon ceased to be an independent command on 31 March 1986, when it was renamed HMS Nelson (Vernon Site), and in 1987 it was renamed HMS Nelson (Gunwharf) It became the Headquarters for the Commandant General Royal Marines for a brief period, and continued to be used for training.
 Mine warfare training was moved to the School of Maritime Operations (SMOPS), now part of HMS Dryad, in November 1995.
-The final element of the old Vernon, the diving school, was moved onto new premises on Horsea Island and Vernon ceased to exist.
+The final element of the old Vernon, the diving school, was moved onto new premises on Horsea Island and Vernon closed on 1 April 1996.

+The site was then sold and redeveloped, including the Gunwharf Quays shopping centre and residential accommodation.
+While most of the original buildings were demolished, much of the boundary wall, and some older buildings, were retained.
 The figurehead of the original HMS Vernon is preserved in Portsmouth.